+This is one of the greatest lessons from MLK.
 Martin Luther King Jr. exemplified a life of service.
 He believed serving others is the epitome of greatness:

-Kids should learn how sharing, pulling others up when they’re down and being selfless can make their lives (and the lives of others) more joyful.
+Kids should learn how sharing, pulling others up when they’re down, and being selfless can make their lives (and the lives of others) more joyful.
 It is always so much better to give than it is to receive.